sidmitra/sidmitra.com/content/blog/2022/clear_browser_dns_cache.md

-I currently use [NextDNS](https://nextdns.io) as my personal DNS server and adblocker, along with [DNSSwitcher](https://mattmcneeney.github.io/DNSSwitcher/) for Mac to switch between different DNS servers quickly to unblock certain websites.
-Even after changing my DNS servers, browsers have their own internal DNS caches which refreshes at its own pace and still sends me to the NextDNS block page.
+I currently use [NextDNS](https://nextdns.io) as my personal DNS server and adblocker, along with [DNSSwitcher](https://mattmcneeney.github.io/DNSSwitcher/) for Mac.
+With this setup I can quickly switch between different DNS servers quickly and unblock certain websites instead of going to nextdns and adding them to the allowlist.
+The problem here is that even after changing my DNS servers, browsers have their own internal DNS caches which refreshes at its own pace and would still send me to the NextDNS block page.
+Thus i needed a way to quickly clear cache on the browser if that happens.

 To clear cache on